Was Adolf Hitler an Atheist ?

 (this page has been viewed 19082 times in a single year)

-Adolf Hitler's Roman Catholic Church never questioned his Catholicism publicly
+Adolf Hitler's R. C. Church never questioned his Catholicism publicly

 Catholics today can't distance themselves enough from Adolf Hitler.
 But that wasn't the case in the 1930's and 40's when he was one of the most powerful men on earth.
 Germany's Catholics were proud as peacocks to count their Fuerher as one of their own, so long as he was putting Germans back to work, and making them proud of their powerful country, following the period of great economic depression and the humiliating shame they had suffered after their defeat in World War One.
 Hitler was not only allowed to "get away with murder", he was allowed to conduct mass-murder by the millions.
 Because Hitler has since been defeated and his villainy has come to be seen for what it was, Catholics now want to believe that their church must have repudiated Hitler in his day.
 But try as they may to rewrite history, the fact is that once Adolf Hitler came to power in 1933, neither the pope in Rome as leader of the church worldwide, nor the bishops of Germany, ever denied membership or even public access to the sacraments to Hitler himself, nor to the many, many, other Nazi leaders of the Third Reich who claimed membership in the R.C. church.